 Rheumatic heart disease is highly prevalent in developing countries leading to the cause of the most cardiovascular morbidity and mortality in young people.
 Guidelines provided by the World Health Federation have outlined that the most cost-effective way to prevent rheumatic heart disease is with antibiotic prophylaxis after the diagnosis of rheumatic fever.
 Patients should be informed of their diagnosis of rheumatic fever as well as the complications associated with poor compliance with antibiotics and follow-up including valvular heart disease, heart failure, and arrhythmias.

 Enhancing Healthcare Team Outcomes

-Primary care physicians and nurse practitioners who have patients with a known diagnosis of rheumatic fever should maintain and stress the importance of strict follow-up with the patients.
+Patients with rheumatic heart disease are best managed by an interprofessional team.
+Primary care clinicians who have patients with a known diagnosis of rheumatic fever should maintain and stress the importance of strict follow-up with the patients.
 To prevent rheumatic heart disease, patients should undergo close monitoring with complete history and physicals and transthoracic echocardiography.
 Patients should be referred to cardiology if they start developing a new murmur, signs, and symptoms of heart failure, arrhythmia, or evidence of valvular disease on transthoracic echocardiography.
 Surgery is often required when the mitral and/or aortic valve is severely damaged.